More than 100 years of social contribution activities

 (1936)

-Matsumoto Tomekichi (first president) / Donates research funds to the RIKEN Institute
+Tomekichi Matsumoto (first president) / Donated research funds to the RIKEN Institute

 In 1936 (Showa 11), Matsumoto Tomekichi (the first president) donated 515,000 yen (the equivalent at the time) to the RIKEN Foundation for the purpose of research support for two research themes (Coal Liquefaction Plants and Rare Metal Exploration Research).